rancher/rancher-docs/docs/reference-guides/backup-restore-configuration/examples.md

 The snippet below demonstrates two different types of secrets and their relevance with respect to Backup and Restore of custom resources.

 The first example is that of a secret used to encrypt the backup files.
 The backup operator will read the contents of the **encryption-provider-config.yaml** key, which contains the definition of an EncryptionConfiguration resource encoded as Base64.
-Creating the secret can be done with the following command:
+Creating this secret can be done with the following command:

 ```plain
 kubectl create secret generic example-encryptionconfig \